 Elizabeth Greynolds

-Elizabeth is, first and foremost, a lover of nature and the spirit of plants.
-She grew up in the Southern Central Valley in an ecosystem ravaged by oil and industrial agriculture, but found refuge in the mountains of the Southern Sierras where she would catch lizards and climb granite mounds with her brothers, or sit and watch the tall grasses in a meadow sway and gallop in the breeze.
+Elizabeth grew up in the Southern Central Valley surrounded by oil fields and industrial agriculture, but found refuge in the mountains of the Southern Sierras where she would catch lizards and climb granite mounds with her brothers, or sit and watch the tall grasses in a meadow sway in the breeze.

-After graduating from UC Berkeley with a B.S in Psychology and minor in Linguistics, Elizabeth took a break from academia and found deep solace working with the land.
+After college, Elizabeth started working outside and found deep solace working with her hands in the soil.
 Her ecologically driven approach to landscaping inspired her to take the Permaculture Design Course at the Occidental Arts and Ecology Center, which now influences all of her work.